vedikasharma2801/23UADS4170-vedikasharma-NN-lab-2025/exp03/README.md

 The model consists of:

 - **Input Layer:** 784 neurons (each representing a pixel in the 28x28 image)
-- **Hidden Layer 1:** 128 neurons with ReLU activation
+- **Hidden Layer 1:** 128 neurons with Sigmoid activation
-- **Hidden Layer 2:** 64 neurons with ReLU activation
+- **Hidden Layer 2:** 64 neurons with Sigmoid activation
 - **Output Layer:** 10 neurons (one for each digit class) with softmax activation
 - **Loss Function:** Softmax cross-entropy
 - **Optimizer:** Adam Optimizer
 - **Batch Size:** 100
-- **Epochs:** 10
+- **Epochs:** 20

 ---

 ## Description of the Code

 ### 1. Importing Required Libraries
-- TensorFlow for deep learning
+- **TensorFlow:** For deep learning and neural network operations
-- NumPy for numerical operations
+- **NumPy:** For numerical computations
-- TensorFlow Datasets for loading MNIST data
+- **TensorFlow Datasets:** For loading the MNIST dataset

 ### 2. Loading & Preprocessing Data
-- Load MNIST dataset using `tfds.load()`
+- Load the MNIST dataset using `tf.keras.datasets.mnist.load_data()`
-- Normalize images (convert pixel values from 0-255 to 0-1)
-- Flatten images to 1D vectors (28x28 → 784)
+- Reshape images from 28x28 to 1D vectors (28x28 → 784)
-- One-hot encode labels (convert integer labels into binary vectors)
-- Create batches of 100 images for efficient training
+- Normalize pixel values to a range of 0 to 1
+- Convert labels to one-hot encoding using `np.eye()`

 ### 3. Building the Neural Network
-- Define weight and bias tensors
+- Define placeholders for inputs and outputs using `tf.compat.v1.placeholder`
+- Initialize weights and biases using `tf.Variable`
-- Implement forward propagation using matrix multiplications and activation functions
+- Perform feedforward propagation using matrix multiplications and sigmoid activation functions
-- Compute the loss using softmax cross-entropy
-- Optimize the weights using the Adam optimizer
+- Compute the logits for the output layer

 ### 4. Training the Model
-- Run training for 10 epochs
-- Process batches dynamically using TensorFlow’s dataset API
-- Compute the average loss per epoch
+- Compute the loss using `tf.nn.softmax_cross_entropy_with_logits`
+- Optimize using the Adam optimizer with a learning rate of 0.01
+- Perform batch training for 20 epochs

 ### 5. Performance Evaluation
-- Evaluate model accuracy on the test set
+- Calculate the accuracy using the correct predictions compared to actual labels
-- Measure how well the model generalizes to unseen data
+- Evaluate the model on both training and test datasets

 ---

 ## Performance Evaluation

-After training for 10 epochs, the model achieves:
+After training for **20 epochs**, the model achieves:

 - **Training Accuracy:** ~98%
 - **Test Accuracy:** ~97%